The Conversion of Space to Time by Gravity

 It takes energy to create the one-way temporal entropy drive from the "all-way" spatial entropy drive, because an asymmetric, one-way time order must be imposed upon the symmetric, "all-way" spatial expansion.
 This entropy-energy cost of time is the origin of the "negative energy" characteristic of gravity and the negative sign of "-G".
 (See: "Entropy, Gravitation, and Thermodynamics".)
 The gravitational metric has a lower symmetry and a lower entropy than the purely spatial metric, so we should expect a gravitational metric to evolve toward a purely spatial metric - as indeed we see happening spontaneously in the stars and via Hawking's "quantum radiance" of black holes.

 It is ultimately the expansive energy of the spatial Universe that funds the expansive energy of the historical Universe (historic spacetime).
 The spatial expansion is gravitationally decelerated accordingly.
-Conversely, as matter is converted to light in stars, the total mass and associated gravitational energy of the Cosmos is reduced, and the Universe recovers a portion of its former rate of expansion, appearing to "accelerate" (rebound) as it ages - as recently observed (because freely moving light does not produce a gravitational field).
+Conversely, as matter is converted to light in stars (and other astrophysical and quantum mechanical processes), the total mass and associated gravitational energy of the Cosmos is reduced, and the Universe recovers a portion of its former rate of expansion, appearing to "accelerate" (rebound) as it ages - as recently observed (because freely moving light does not produce a gravitational field).
 (See: "Gravity Diagram No. 2".)

 Part II: The Gravitational Creation of Time from Space

 Gravity creates time by the annihilation of space and the extraction of a metrically equivalent temporal residue.
 The entropic, expansive principle contained in space (which we do not directly experience, but which is visible through large telescopes as the cosmological "red shift" of distant galaxies), is due to the "intrinsic" motion of light, which is converted by gravity (via the annihilation of space) into the entropic, expansive principle contained in history - which is due to the "intrinsic" motion of matter's time dimension (which we do directly experience, as aging).
-Whereas c is the gauge (regulator) of the metric relationship between space, time, and light, G is the gauge of the entropic relationship between space, time, and mass. c determines how much space, per given time, light must traverse to maintain its "non-local" symmetric energy state (c also gauges the entropic rate of spatial expansion); G determines how much space, per given mass, must be annihilated to provide matter's temporal or historical entropy drive.
-Thus the spatial entropy drive is the source of the historical entropy drive: implicit time is the source for explicit time.
-This ensures that the energetic, entropic, and metric relations of free and bound forms of electromagnetic energy are actually compatible and can interact with one another, as they coexist in a shared compound conservation domain: gravitational, historical spacetime.
+Whereas the electromagnetic constant "c" is the gauge (regulator) of the metric relationship between space, time, and light, Newton's gravitational constant "G" is the gauge of the entropic relationship between space, time, and mass. c determines how much space, per given time, light must traverse to maintain its "non-local" symmetric energy state ("c" also gauges the entropic rate of spatial expansion); "G" determines how much space, per given mass, must be annihilated to provide matter's temporal or historical entropy drive: -Gm ---> Tm.
+Thus the spatial entropy drive is the ultimate source of the historical entropy drive: implicit time is the source for explicit time.
+This intimate linkage, "internally" within the spacetime metric, ensures that the energetic, entropic, and metric relations of free and bound forms of electromagnetic energy are actually compatible and can interact with one another, as they must coexist in a shared compound conservation domain: gravitational, historic spacetime.

 The intrinsic motion of light is the primordial entropy drive of free electromagnetic energy (light).
 The intrinsic motion of time is the primordial entropy drive of bound electromagnetic energy (matter).
 Gravity is the force that converts either entropy drive into the other, although on planet Earth we only experience the gravitational conversion of space into time.
 In the Sun and stars, we also see the reverse conversion going on simultaneously - as mass with its associated time dimension is converted to light with its associated spatial dimension.
 (See: "The Double Conservation Role of Gravitation".)